rovyo/FastFlags-Collective/README.md

 { "DFIntSolidFloorPercentForceApplication": "-1000", "DFIntNonSolidFloorPercentForceApplication": "-5000" }
 ```
 ### Max Raycast Distance
+###### Raycasting is the use of intersection tests to solve problems in ROBLOX.
+The most common use of raycasting is to determine the first object intersected by a ray.
+This is done by casting a virtual ray from a certain point in a direction and determining the first surface it intersected with.
 ###### Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3
 ```json
 { "DFIntRaycastMaxDistance": "3" }